dvcoolarun/Email-templates/readme.md

-#This Repo Belongs to Basic Email Templates with Best Pracices
+#This Repo Belongs to Basic Email Templates with Best Practices.